Is an Italian Greyhound right for you? Take our quiz and find out.

 Do you currently have or plan to have children in your home under 5?

 Great!
 Italian Greyhounds generally do not do well with young children.
-Infrequent, young visitors are usually fine as long as the Italian Greyhound has a safe place to go, like a create or bedroom if he or she feels threatened.
+Infrequent, young visitors are usually fine as long as the Italian Greyhound has a safe place to go, like a create or bedroom if they feel threatened.